pratyushsingha/terFolio/README.md

 # TerFolio

-This is my Personal Linux Terminal Themed Portfolio Website With Html5 & Tailwind CSS.
+This is My Personal Linux Terminal Themed Portfolio Website With HTML5 & Tailwind CSS.

 ## Deployment